Planning for Blended or Remote Learning

 In this scenario, a blended learning declaration may be needed for any setting in which students in all or part of the school are planning to continually use a combination of in-school learning and online learning.
-A remote learning plan may be needed for the schools that are not being operated completely in person and not using a blended learning model.
+A remote learning plan may be needed for the schools that are not being operated completely in person and not using a blended education delivery model.

 a.
 The district may use its remote plan to also plan for a scenario in which (some or all) elementary school students also need to learn remotely (for example, medically fragile students may need to learn remotely even if the rest of their class is in person).

 Alternative Scheduling – Mixed Methods Model: The district is using alternative scheduling options to enable social distancing in classrooms.